microsoft/language-server-protocol/versions/protocol-1-x.md

 #### Document Highlights

-The document highlight request is sent from the client to the server to to resolve a document highlights for a given text document position.
+The document highlight request is sent from the client to the server to resolve the document highlights for a given text document position.

 _Request_
 * method: 'textDocument/documentHighlight'